sleak-lbl/weekly-emails/items/vtjobstrain.md

-### Register Now for May 21 Online Hands-On Training on Variable-Time Jobs!
+### Register Now for Thursday's Online Hands-On Training on Variable-Time Jobs!

-NERSC will host a two-hour, online hands-on user training on variable-time jobs on Thursday, May 21, from 10:00 am to noon (Pacific time).
+NERSC will host a two-hour, online hands-on user training on variable-time jobs this Thursday, May 21, from 10:00 am to noon (Pacific time).
 The training begins with a 30-minute presentation, followed by a 90-minute hands-on session.

 Variable-time jobs can greatly improve queue turnaround by automatically